junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 (include examples when debating with friends: koala, female hyena)(conversation heavy, could be triggered when watching nature channel)

-### 130.【destiel】Time is fluid 刀河梗
+### 130.【destiel】Time is fluid 刀河梗【WIP】

-(prompt from S04E03/S05E13 "Time is fluid", AO3 story "A turn of the earth", DW刀河梗, recent "Agatha All Along"S01E07, Benjamin Burton)
+(inspired from S04E03/S05E13 "Time is fluid", AO3 story "A turn of the earth", DW刀河梗, recent "Agatha All Along"S01E07, Benjamin Burton)

 Cas can't control where to land in time stream (a curse?), has to pop in time in reverse order, remember things in reverse order with Dean but still manages to fall in love.
 Both keeps journal to keep up, always run short in time.